-The Device tab (Figure 3) defines the number of stages as equal to the number of devices selected (in this case two).
+The Device tab (Figure 3) defines the number of stages as equal to the number of devices selected (in this case, two).
 Each stage can be assigned a unique device (transistor).
 However, this particular design will use the same BFR520 transistor for each stage.

 Device interstage matching choices are also found under the Device tab.
 Clicking on the interstage matching option box opens up a list of up to nine different interstage matching methods.
 Here the quarter-wave line (bottom of Figure 3) was selected from the pull-down menu list.
-The quarter-wave line (plus additional reactance/components specified later) will
+The quarter-wave line (plus additional reactance/components specified later) will match the output of the first device to the input of the second device.
+Clicking OK at this point starts the amplifier synthesis.

-After selecting the general topology of the input, output and interstage matching networks the complete two-stage amplifier schematic would have immediately appeared upon clicking OK.
+After selecting the general topology of the input, output and interstage matching networks, the complete two-stage amplifier schematic would have immediately appeared upon clicking OK.
 But in this case we elected to make a couple of additional decisions regarding the application of components designed to make the quarter-wave lines more effective in the presence of complex impedances (Figure 4).